AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 The aim of this analysis is to create visual representations of important key performance indicators (KPIs) using data from a bank.
 In addition to sorting and organizing this data, the focus will be on examining churned customers and the churn rate.
 These will serve as the dependent variable in most of the visualizations.
 By comparing multiple factors against the attrition rate (churn rate), we can identify relationships and patterns that will be useful in making decisions and deploying strategies.

+- What variables have the biggest impact on Churn Rate?
+- How do they affect our key parameter and each other?
+- Based on the indicators, what strategies can we use to decrease customer loss?

 ## Data Analysis

 ### Establishing the Data Pathway after downloading the files